jakobilab/circtools/docs/Nanopore.rst

-Step 0: Check if external software is available
+Setup: Check if external software is available
 ^^^^^^^^^^^^

 .. note::